kstatz12/prog_405/README.md

-# prog_405
+# PROG 405 Repo
-Programming 3 in class materials and homework
+Here you will find all of the in class examples, notes etc for this course